 To view the written report follow the link below:

 Our School Improvement Plans in Literacy and Numeracy are available from the school office.
-They have informed our teaching and learning over the last three years.
+They have informed our teaching and learning over in recent years.

 Our School Improvement Plan in Literacy (2012 – 2015) focussed on